quarrant/mobx-persist-store/Readme.md

 >   }
 > }
 > ```
-> The function prevents memory leaks when you have store(s) that are removed or re-crated.
+> This function prevents memory leaks when you have store(s) that are removed or re-crated.
-> In the React example below `stopPersisting` is called with the component is unmounted.
+> In the React example below `stopPersisting` is called when the component is unmounted.
 >
 > ```javascript
 > import React, { useEffect, useState } from 'react';